- A website is opened in a browser via HTTPS but is not shown as "secure".

 For each item that is making your page partially encrypted, you should see an entry in the console similar to “The page at https://www.example.com/ displayed insecure content from http://www.example.com/.”
 Note that the URL that is loading insecure content is HTTP and not HTTPS.

-Once you have identified the insecure elements, you need to review the website code, e.g. figure out what theme or plugin is causing these elements to be loaded.
+Once the insecure elements are identified, review the website code, e.g. figure out what theme or plugin is causing these elements to be loaded.